Notre-Dame blaze probably accidental, French prosecutors say

 “We are favoring the theory of an accident,” Paris public prosecutor Remy Heitz said, adding that 50 people were working on what was expected to be a long and complex investigation.

-One firefighters was injured; no one else was reported hurt in the blaze which began after the building was closed to the public for the evening.
+One firefighter was injured; no one else was reported hurt in the blaze which began after the building was closed to the public for the evening.

 From the outside, the imposing bell towers and outer walls, with their vast flying buttresses, still stood firm, but the insides and the upper structure were eviscerated by the blaze.